rscopic/obsidian-vault-nickname/README.md

 ## Supporters:

-Big thank you to [@claremacrae](https://github.com/claremacrae) for her generous github sponsorship! ❤️
+* Big thank you to [@claremacrae](https://github.com/claremacrae) for her generous github sponsorship! ❤️
+* Thank you to [@t0b1hh](https://github.com/t0b1hh) for testing and reporting an issue affecting macOS.

 ## Install guide:
 1. Open Obsidian's **Settings**.